How to use navigation

 You can improve your trip by using specific options of the trip.
 Tap the Settings button in the navigation window.
 There, you'll be able to choose Avoid toll roads/unpaved roads/ferries/motorways/border crossing or choose the shortest way.
 Also, you'll be able to select a GPX route to follow.
 If you have even more specific requirements to routing, for instance, you want to set your vehicle's height or weight, you can find them in the Navigation settings menu.
 The route calculator will automatically exclude the roads that do not allow the vehicles with the parameters you set.

 Need to pause your navigation to make a quick stop?
 That's easy.
 To pause, resume or stop your navigation completely, go to your dashboard and press the button on your navigation menu next to the Destination info.
-To stop it, tap on the screen during navigation and pressing the 'x' icon on the left.
+To stop it, tap on the screen during navigation and pressing the 'x' icon in the context menu.

 You can choose to view points of interest along your route.
 To do that, please create a new route, then hit the flag icon to see the waypoints menu.
 Then turn on POI.
 You'll be able to select the type of POI you'd like to see and also set the radius of search.
 For example, if you choose 150m and tourism, you'll see all tourist attractions in the radius of 150m around your calculated route.
 Use the 'X' buttons to remove POI you won't need.

-You can build a route to use later as a GPX file.
+You can build a route and save it as a GPX file to use it later.
 This way, you won't have to wait for the route to be calculated and will have a reliable navigation source.
 To save your current navigation route as a GPX file, go to the navigation menu, then tap the information menu.
 Tap Save button in the upper right corner and name your GPX track to save it.
 To use it for navigation, please go to Configure map menu - GPX Track - select your track and press OK.
 You'll see the track on the map.
 Then press the navigation button.
 When asked whether you want to use this track for navigation, press Yes.